 Students are assigned individual mailboxes.
 Mailboxes are located in the Game Room which is on the second floor of the College Community Center - 3C.
 If you lose your mail key contact the Residential Life Office to receive a new key at an additional charge.

 No, AWC is a Dry Campus.
 Even students and staff age 21 or older are not permitted to have alcohol or drugs on campus.
-For more information please read the Residence Life Handbook.
+For more information please refer to the Residence Life Handbook.

 Contact the Residential Life office staff immediately.
 The Residential Life Office can re-key your mail box for a fee of $30.
 If your key is lost you will have to pay the fee whether you let us know immediately or if you wait until your check-out so let us know.

 Cancellations must be received in writing from the students email address.
-Cancellations may be sent to firstname.lastname@example.org.
-Please refer to the application process link above to find out the cancellation deadline each semester.
+Cancellations may be sent to email@example.com.
+You can view the cancellation deadline here.

 No, for safety reasons we do not allow the beds to be raised or bunked.
 We do not have the additional loft kit needed to properly stabilize the bed frame.